 If the flight does end up being delayed or even

 Frustrated passengers can be bad for business.
 They may tell their friends and family or tweet about the terrible day they’ve had because they couldn’t fly to their summer holiday they were so excited about.

 Missed flights can also be costly for the airline.
 The airline may be fined if the aircraft misses its take-off slot.
 This is a particular issue in busy

-Tips – How you can ensure your not late for your interview.
+Tips – How you can ensure you are not late for your interview

 - Make sure you plan your route to your interview!
 If you know where you’re going and how you’re going to get there, the trip is more likely to run smoothly.

 - Stay in a hotel the night before.
 Staying in a hotel the night before your interview can help ensure you’re on time on the day.
 You would’ve done the majority of your journey the day before, so if anything goes wrong there’s no problem!
 And you will be close to your interview so you don’t have to worry about

 travellingon the day.

 - Do a practice route.
 This can help ease any nerves you might have on the day, as well as ensuring you will arrive in plenty of time.
 If you run through your journey before the day, you will know exactly how long it should take you.